-When I visited this undiscovered café called Kreams Krafthouse at Maxwell Chambers (near Tanjong Pagar MRT station), I couldn’t help feeling how spacious, how well-decorated this space was.
+When I visited this (then-undiscovered) café called Kreams Krafthouse at Maxwell Chambers (near Tanjong Pagar MRT station), I couldn’t help feeling how spacious, how well-decorated this space was.
 And the attention to details.

 Almost like walking into a story book.

-There were some groups of Koreans around, and there was a certain sense of tranquility around (maybe it will get a lot of crowded when this post goes out.)
+There were some groups of Koreans around, and there was a certain sense of tranquility around (sorry, it got a lot more crowded when this post went out.)

 You would be attracted by the different coloured autumns leaves of amber, crimson, orange, yellow and green, making you feel momentarily you are in Yeouido Park.

 While Kreams Krafthouse is big in Singapore CBD context, it just focuses on two items for now – coffee and scones.